 Composite fencing does not need to be painted or stained to maintain its integrity.
 Wood fencing does.
 Wood inherently is susceptible to damage and rot caused by the sun, moisture, insect infestations, mold, and mildew.
 Covering a wood fence with a waterproof stain protects the wood and extends the life of the fence, but that stain doesn’t last forever.
 For optimal protection, a wood fence needs a new coat of stain every few years.

 While Trex does not require paint or stain to maintain its durability, you can paint a Trex fence to create a custom-colored fence if desired.
-Check out this Color Guide offered by Trex.

 Is Cleaning a Composite Fence Necessary?

 Gathering dust and dirt is inevitable for any fence made from any type of material, perhaps some mold or mildew as well.
 Soap, water, and a soft-bristle brush are all you need to clean Trex fencing.